Mario Rodríguez (footballer, born 1981): International career

 Rodríguez made his international debut in a January 2003 friendly match against El Salvador and has since been capped over 70 times for his country.
 He represented his country in 19 FIFA World Cup qualification matches as well as at the 2003 and 2007 CONCACAF Gold Cups.

 In 2006, Rodríguez was recalled by Guatemala national coach Hernán Darío Gómez to play against Haiti.
 He scored a goal and then was recalled for a friendly in Guatemala City against Panama.

 He made his return to the national squad for the 2014 World Cup qualifying campaign, scoring three goals in the first two matches, against Saint Vincent and the Grenadines.

-Post-career
+Political career

 On 12 March 2023, Rodriguez was proclaimed a candidate for the 2023 Guatemala City mayoral election with the National Convergence Front.

+Career statistics

 International goals

 Scores and results list.
 Guatemala's goal tally first.